choria-legacy/marionette-collective/website/reference/ui/nodereports.md

 ## Collective List

-As of version _1.1.3_ we have a concept of [Subcollectives] and you can use the inventory application to get a quick report on all known collectives:
+We have a concept of [Subcollectives] and you can use the inventory application to get a quick report on all known collectives:

 {% highlight console %}
 $ mc inventory --list-collectives